Cambo Estate: The estate

 Cambo House is protected as a category B listed building, and the grounds are included in the Inventory of Gardens and Designed Landscapes in Scotland, the national listing of historic gardens.
-The house is operated as self-catering and bed & breakfast accommodation, while the walled garden and woodland gardens are open to the public year-round.
+The house is operated as self-catering and bed & breakfast accommodation, while the walled garden, built around the Cambo Burn, and woodland gardens are open to the public year-round.
 The estate woodlands have a significant collection of snowdrops, including over 300 varieties of Galanthus species, that are accredited with Plant Heritage as a National Plant Collection.

 Kingsbarns Golf Links was laid out in 2000 to designs by American golf course architects Kyle Phillips and Mark Parsinen.
 The Alfred Dunhill Links Championship, an annual pro-am golf tournament, is played in September on Kingsbarns, St Andrews Old Course, and Carnoustie.